What better time to pay tribute to Glyn with a City DNA special from 2020...?

 Add to that his humble attitude, hard-working ethic, and willingness to always adapt to the needs of the team – and you had one serious player.

 But Glyn, the cousin of Alan Oakes, another yeoman of City’s late 60s and early 70 guard, also carried a unique extra distinction that marks him out in the Club’s proud and distinguished history.

-For the Cheshire-born defender, who sadly passed away just over a year ago, established the notable honour of being the youngest player ever to represent the Club.
+For the Cheshire-born defender, who sadly passed two years ago, established the notable honour of being the youngest player ever to represent the Club.